Difference Between MDMA, Ecstasy, and Molly?

-If you or someone you know abuses MDMA or ecstasy, you may be wondering about the differences between these two substances.
+If you or someone you know abuses MDMA, ecstasy, or Molly, you may be wondering about the differences between these substances.
 For example, you might be curious about whether one is potentially safer or purer, but you may also just want to know more about each drug.

 MDMA is the acronym used to refer to the chemical, 3,4-methylenedioxy-methamphetamine, a man-made substance that is somewhat unique because it has both stimulant and hallucinogenic properties.
 MDMA is chemically similar to other amphetamines, but one main difference is that it contains the methylenedioxy group (-O-CH2-O-), making part of the molecule also similar in structure to the hallucinogen, mescaline.
 As its name implies, MDMA is a derivative of methamphetamine, also known as speed, crystal, or meth.1,2

 MDMA is the primary psychoactive substance found in ecstasy; however, some ecstasy tablets sold on the street may not actually contain any MDMA at all.
 Instead, they may contain compounds such as methylenedioxyethylamphetamine (MDEA Drug), methylenedioxyamphetamine (MDA Drug), paramethoxyamphetamine (PMA) or any number of additional substances.3

 Molly is the nickname for what many people think is “pure” MDMA found on the street.
 This form of MDMA most commonly appears in powder or capsule form.
 It is a common misconception that MDMA is a safer and purer alternative to ecstasy.